Sridhar-SMN/lalitha_sahasranamam/verse_37.md

 ## 93. कुलान्तस्था - kulāntasthā - Aug 14

 Kulā also means scriptures.
 She resides in the midst of the scriptures - as we saw earlier in nama 85-87 that the Divine mother is the Knower, Knowledge & Known.
 I was tempted to write a lengthy note on what it means to have Sraddha in the scriptures but then there is a reason we are blessed with Swami P.  Pls read this transcribed note on the true meaning of Sraddha and its role in our spiritual journey.
-This will help you appreciate this nama much much better and I am willing to bet truly help you see the role of scriptures.
+This will help you appreciate this nama much much better and I am willing to bet truly help you see the value of our  scriptures.  (https://arshaavinash.in/index.php/download/what-is-shraddha-by-swami-paramarthananda/)

 ## 94. कौलिनी - kaulinī - Aug 15